Feb 2, 2026

 Common Excuses (And Why They're Wrong)

 "We don't have enough content to link between pages."
-Start with one pillar page and three supporting articles.
+Start with one pillar page and a few supporting articles.
 Link them together.
 Publish more over time.

 "Our developers say it's too much work."
-Adding a few contextual links to an existing blog post takes 10 minutes.
+Adding a few contextual links to an existing blog post is quick.
 If that's too much work, you're not serious about SEO.

 "We're worried about over-optimization."
-Over-optimization happens when you use the exact same anchor text 50 times.
+Over-optimization happens when you use the exact same anchor text repeatedly.
 Vary your anchor text.
 Link naturally.
 You'll be fine.

 "We don't see how this will directly impact revenue."
 More impressions.
 More signups.
 More purchases.
 Internal linking keeps users engaged, builds trust, and guides them toward conversion.
-If you're still skeptical, add internal links to five blog posts and track traffic, engagement, and conversions for 60 days.
+If you're still skeptical, add internal links to a handful of blog posts and track traffic, engagement, and conversions over the following weeks.
 You'll see the difference.

 What This Looks Like in the Context of Full SEO